-49.5.34 Homestay RE) 49.5.34.1 Shall not exceed 5 paying guests on a site per night to: scretion is restricted 49.5.34.2 Shall not generate any vehicle movements by heavy vehicles, coaches or buses to or from the site.
-The nature of the 49.5.34.3 The Council shall be notified in writing prior to the commencement of the Homestay Activity surrounding residential context, 49.5.34.4 Up to date records of the Homestay Activity shall be kept, including a record of the number of guests staying per night, and in a form that can be made available for inspection by the Council at 24 hours notice. b. including its residential amenity values and character, and the effects of the activity on the neighbourhood; The cumulative effect of the activity, when added to the effects of other activities occurring in the C. neighbourhood; The scale and frequency of the activity, including the number of nights per year; The management of noise, use of outdoor areas, rubbish and recycling; and The location and screening of any parking and access.

-Table 2 for activities located in the Medium Density Residential and the High Density Residential Precinct Non-compliance status 49.5.35 Home Occ Home Occupation 49.5.35.1 No more than 1 full time equivalent person from outside the household shall be employed in the home occupation activity.
+49.5.34 Homestay RE ) 49.5.34.1 Shall not exceed 5 paying guests on a site per night Di scretion is restricted 49.5.34.2 Shall not generate any vehicle movements by heavy vehicles, to: coaches or buses to or from the site. a.
+The nature of the surrounding 49.5.34.3 The Council shall be notified in writing prior to the commencement of the Homestay Activity residential context, 49.5.34.4 Up to date records of the Homestay Activity shall be kept, including a record of the number of guests staying per night, and in a form that can be made available for inspection by the Council at 24 hours notice. c. including its residential amenity values and character, and the effects of the activity on the neighbourhood; The cumulative effect of the activity, when added to the effects of other activities occurring in the neighbourhood; The scale and frequency of the activity, including the number of nights per year; The management of noise, use of outdoor areas, rubbish and recycling; and The location and screening of any parking and access.
+49.5.35 Hama Ossi unation D 49.5.55 Home Occi 49.5.35.1 No more than 1 full time equivalent person from outside the " 49.0.00.1 household shall be employed in the home occupation activity.
 49.5.35.2 The maximum number of two-way vehicle trips shall be: a. heavy vehicles: none permitted; b. other vehicles: 10 per day.
 49.5.35.3 Maximum net floor area of 60m2.
 49.5.35.4 Activities and storage of materials shall be indoors.
-49.5.36 Minimum s size of residential units in the High Density Residential Precinct D 49.5.36.1 30m2 for studio units 49.5.36.2 45m 2 for one or more bedroom units
+49.5.36 Minimum s ize of residential units in the High Density Residential Precinct D 49.5.36.1 30m2 for studio units 49.5.36.2 45m2 for one or more bedroom units 49.5.37 Residential Visitor Accommodation NC 2 Visitor Accommodation where the total nights of occupation by paying a site do not exceed a cumulative total of 90 nights per annum.